-The first hour of Cabin in the Woods isn’t that interesting.
-In many ways, Joss Whedon’s script and the pacing seems to be pulling the audience from the crux of the story with confusion.
-The opening shot has two office workers, played by Richard Jenkins and Bradley Whitford, casually discussing their daily lives.
+In many ways, writer Joss Whedon’s first act pulls viewers from the crux of the story through confusion.
+The opening shot features two office workers, played by Richard Jenkins and Bradley Whitford, casually discussing their daily lives.
 The intersection comes from a group of five teenagers who run through the motions of a slasher flick.

-This isn’t a rock solid idea.
 Surely, the proposal made by Cabin in the Woods has an alternate solution, and one that would cost less, but in the end be a lot less fun.
 The film leaves the audience with questions, yet the right ones.
-The crux of the concept is spilled out over 90-minutes with minimal misdirection, and scores on repeat viewings even with those lingering inquiries.
-It’s flat out fun the second time.
+The crux of the concept is spilled out over 90-minutes with minimal misdirection, and scores on repeat viewings.

 Cabin in the Woods does not offer a positive opening impression.
 As Jenkins and Whitford stand around the cooler, halos are immediately evident.
 Thick grain feels elevated due to the “help” provided by the appearance of light sharpening.
 Lionsgate’s encode, speaking generally, keeps the feel of a film stock aside from some banding in the third act.